 It is important to ban these accounts from your chat as if a generous viewer chooses to gift subs to your channel you don’t want them to be wasted on a fake bot account.

 Does Twitch Give You Fake Viewers?

 Twitch does not give you fake viewers automatically.
-The majority of fake viewers are just bots that connect to your stream and appear as if they are genuine people.
+The majority of fake viewers are just bots that connect to your live stream and appear as if they are genuine people.
 Some even send scripted messages which can be either positive or negative in nature.
 There are a lot of companies that sell fake viewers although recently Twitch has taken legal action against them in recent months.

 What’s the Best Way to Increase Your View Count on Twitch?

-We have a complete guide on how to reach Twitch affiliate as quickly as possible which lists everything you will need to have set up in advance and exactly what steps you need to take.
+We have a complete guide on how to reach Twitch affiliates as quickly as possible which lists everything you will need to have set up in advance and exactly what steps you need to take.

 Viewer numbers are important to most streamers on Twitch especially if their goal is to become a partner.
 However, focusing on optimizing your channel and focusing more on quality than quantity will help you reach that objective faster.

 Fake viewers can affect your channel in many ways including by wasting subs gifted by generous viewers.
 By checking for bots regularly with the Twitch bot list you can reduce the number of fake accounts watching your channel.

 The best way to increase the viewer count is to focus more on streaming regularly with high-quality content at the same time each day.
 This tells potential subscribers that if they tune into your channel they can expect consistent live streams which are entertaining or informative enough to keep them coming back for more!